k3integrations/k3cms/Readme.md

     # If you want to run a single cucumber feature:
     > bundle exec cucumber features/manage_pages.feature --require features

-    # If you want to only run a particular scenario then specify a line number:
+    # If you want to only run a particular scenario in a feature then specify a line number too:
     > bundle exec cucumber features/manage_pages.feature:8 --require features